Overview of Missouri Taxes

 St. Louis County

 Missouri’s most populous county, St. Louis County has the highest property tax rate of any county in Missouri.
-The county’s average effective property tax rate is 1.42%, well above both state and national averages.
+The county’s average effective property tax rate is 1.38%, well above both state and national averages.
+It also has quite a high median home value at $190,100.
+A typical resident here pays an annual property tax bill of $2,629.
+That ranks it among the most expensive counties in Missouri when it comes to property tax payments.

 Jackson County is located in western Missouri and is a part of the Kansas City metropolitan area.
-The average effective tax rate in Jackson County is just under 1.39%, which ranks second in the state of Missouri.
+The average effective tax rate in Jackson County is 1.35%, which is one of the highest in the state of Missouri.

 St. Charles County

-The typical homeowner in St. Charles County pays $2,509 annually in property taxes, the second highest amount of any county in Missouri.
-That is over $1,100 higher than the state average and $300 higher than the national average.
+The typical homeowner in St. Charles County pays $2,624 annually in property taxes, the third-highest amount of any county in Missouri.
+That's also more than $1,000 higher than the state average.

-Situated on the Missouri River north of Kansas City, Clay County has the third highest property tax rate of any county in Missouri.
+Situated on the Missouri River north of Kansas City, Clay County has one of the highest property tax rates of any county in Missouri.
 The average effective tax rate in Clay County is 1.35%.
 At that rate, the annual taxes due on a home worth $150,000 would be $2,025.

 This eastern Missouri county has among the lowest property tax rates of any county in the St. Louis area.
-Jefferson County’s average effective property tax rate is 0.90%, lower than the rate in Franklin, St. Louis and St. Charles Counties.
+Jefferson County’s average effective property tax rate is 0.91%, which is less than the rates St. Louis County and St. Charles County.

-If you want to buy a house in Missouri but don’t like paying property taxes, Jasper County may be a good place to look.
-The median annual property tax payment in Jasper County is $866, well below the state median.
+If you want to buy a house in Missouri, but don’t want to pay much in property taxes, Jasper County may be a good place to look.
+The median annual property tax payment in Jasper County is $899.
 Rates in Jasper County are likewise relatively low.
-The county’s average effective tax rate is 0.80%.
+The county’s average effective tax rate is 0.78%.

-The 10th most populous county in Missouri, Franklin County has property tax rates slightly below the state average.
-The county’s average effective property tax rate is 0.90%.
-At that rate, a homeowner with a home worth $150,000 would owe $1,350 annually in property taxes.
+One of the most populous counties in Missouri, Franklin County has property tax rates above the state average.
+The county’s average effective property tax rate is 0.89%.
+At that rate, a homeowner with a home worth $150,000 would owe $1,335 annually in property taxes.